freqtrade/freqtrade/docs/hyperopt.md

 By default, FreqTrade uses a loss function, which has been with freqtrade since the beginning and optimizes mostly for short trade duration and avoiding losses.

-A different version this can be used by using the `--hyperopt-loss-class <Class-name>` argument.
+A different version this can be used by using the `--hyperopt-loss <Class-name>` argument.
 This class should be in it's own file within the `user_data/hyperopts/` directory.

-Currently, the following loss-functions are builtin: `SharpeHyperOptLoss` and `DefaultHyperOptLoss`.
+Currently, the following loss functions are builtin: `SharpeHyperOptLoss` and `DefaultHyperOptLoss`.

 ### Creating and using a custom loss function

 To use a custom loss function class, make sure that the function `hyperopt_loss_function` is defined in your custom hyperopt loss class.
-For the sample below, you then need to add the command line parameter `--hyperopt-loss-class SuperDuperHyperOptLoss` to your hyperopt call so this fuction is being used.
+For the sample below, you then need to add the command line parameter `--hyperopt-loss SuperDuperHyperOptLoss` to your hyperopt call so this fuction is being used.

 A sample of this can be found below, which is identical to the Default Hyperopt loss implementation.
 A full sample can be found [user_data/hyperopts/](https://github.com/freqtrade/freqtrade/blob/develop/user_data/hyperopts/sample_hyperopt_loss.py)